macropin/django-registration/docs/quickstart.rst

 Users would then be able to register by visiting the URL ``/accounts/register/``, login (once activated) at ``/accounts/login/``, etc.

+Another ``URLConf`` is also provided -- at ``registration.auth_urls`` -- which just handles the Django auth views, should you want to put those at a different location.

 Required templates